rafaeljcd/data_engineering_bootcamp/1_4_1_Setting_up_the_Environment_on_Google_Cloud.md

 3. Now we are going to put the `public key` to our Google Cloud.

-   In the `Compute Engine` scroll down in the left side until you found the `Metadata`
+   In the `Compute Engine` scroll down on the left side until you found the `Metadata`

    ![](https://i.imgur.com/9gMQruv.png)